 Switching up your diet will greatly affect your skin.
 (You know how you break out after eating a few greasy slices of pizza?
 Same idea.)
 Says Tanzi, "Eat a very low-carb diet (which helps to reduce inflammation and facial puffiness)."

 Adds Nazarian, "In order to create the healthiest skin possible, avoid alcohol and foods with a high glycemic index or high sugars.
 These foods have been shown to cause dulling, dehydration, or even acne breakouts and should be limited when you're trying to keep your skin at its best."
+Dairy could also be the cause of your cystic or hormonal breakout.
+It is best to limit your consumption of this food too.

 "If you have a breakout already, apply a small amount of over-the-counter steroid cream to minimize inflammation on any pimples.
 This should be limited to about three days," says Nazarian.